The Governing Board

 We are recruiting a Parent Governor!

-If you are interested, please complete the Nomination of Election Form 2021 with a supporting statement of no more than 250 words about yourself and why you would like to join the Governing Board and return them marked ‘Confidential’ to The Returning Officer, via email email@example.com or to the School Office by noon on Friday, 5 March 2021.
+If you are interested, please complete the Nomination of Election Form 2021 with a supporting statement of no more than 250 words about yourself and why you would like to join the Governing Board and return them marked ‘Confidential’ to The Returning Officer, via email email@example.com or to the School Office.
 Depending on the number of applications there may be an election process, which will be advised in due course.